-One of the multiple useful features that KDE Connect offers is to browse the files on your phone from your desktop.
-However, that’s currently only offered through the GUI, such as the KDE Connect tray icon or Dolphin’s side panel.
+One of the multiple useful features from KDE Connect is browsing your phone files on your desktop.
+However, that’s currently only available through the GUI, e.g., in KDE Connect tray icon or Dolphin’s side panel.
 KDE Connect does have a command-line tool (

-So if, for any reason, you need to do that mounting programatically, this guide aims to help you.
+So if, for any reason, you need to do that mounting programatically, this guide should help you.

 Getting what we need